ubikorp/astro-lacking/src/content/post/playlists/2023-02-14-fight-night.md

   notes: The ever-lasting conflict
 - sequence: 9
   song: A Piece Of My Mind
-  artist: Mr B The Gentleman Rhymer
+  artist: Mr. B The Gentleman Rhymer
   artist_slug: mr-b-gentleman-rhymer
   album: Flattery Not Included
   time: '2:00'